CPUjoker303/netlify2.0/content/posts/best-dac-amp-under-100-december-2020.md

 ![FiiO A3 Portable Headphone Amplifier](/uploads/fiio-a3-dac-review.jpg "FiiO A3 Portable Headphone Amplifier")

 Next is the FiiO A3 amp review, and this Black beautifully design DAC comes with a brilliant bass boost circuit, which will help you provide the best quality sound.
 Inside this amp, the company has installed a 1400mAh battery, which will give you brilliant battery life, and you can use this  Kilimanjaro 2 amp for sixteen hours easily.

-You will find a fully aluminum designed body which has a black look finish and is very much lightweight amp ever in the market, and like other listed amp this one has a unique design, and on the top of the body, you will find a gain switch and power ON/OFF switch and in the center you will find classic volume controller for accurate control of volume.
+You will find a fully aluminum designed body which has a black look finish and is very much lightweight amp ever in the market, and like other listed amp this one has a unique design, and on the top of the body,

+You will find a gain switch and power ON/OFF switch and in the center you will find classic volume controller for accurate control of volume.

+The FiiO A3 amp takes much time to charge fully.
+Just you need a 3.5mm headphone cable which will connect the amplifier with portable speakers.
+Overall this FiiO A3 is the best DAC under 100 dollars.

 #### Specifications